darkestb4light/netcap/doc/README.txt

 - While netcap does keep track of network packets, only layer 3 (IP) and layer 4 (TCP/UDP) packets are captured currently.
-- You can't watch the packets as they enter the file (such as using "tail -f") because netcap keeps the file descriptor open while it is writing the data.
+- You can't watch the packets as they enter the file (such as using "tail -f") because netcap keeps the data in memory until the packet limit is reached or an interrupt is sent.
 A interrupt can be sent to force the closure earlier at the user's convenience.
 - See netcap --help for more information for capture mode options.

 B. Learn Mode